cxie00/Fire-Emblem-Stat/README.md

 # Fire-Emblem-Stat
 By: Xie
-Calculate a child's stat when they are recruited Morgan is unincluded because their stats vary a lot... maybe in a future patch
+Calculate a child's base stat
+Morgan is unincluded because their stats vary a lot... maybe in a future patch

 Change log: